dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ## uprobe prototype

-To probe read the commands issued to memcached, we can target the binary directly[^2], and insert a breakpoint at this address.
+To probe read the commands issued to `memcached`, we can target the binary directly[^2], and insert a breakpoint at this address.
 When the breakpoint is hit, our eBPF probe is fired, and then `bpftrace` can read the data from it.